Organize notes#

 Faster publication#

-Someone besides you can do it if you automate it; this allows you to sell it (preferably to another engineer) so you can get credit for it and get others to develop it.
+Someone besides you can do it if you âautomateâ it at least in the form of process documentation; this allows you to sell it (preferably to another engineer) so you can get credit for it and get others to develop it.

 The best place to organize your notes is into the source code, if there is associated code.
 See thoughts about TODo in Plan personal week.

-This action also makes it easier to Share notes.
+This action also makes it easier to share notes.
 Itâs often not possible to get feedback on your personal content until youâve reached a minimum level of quality.
 Others are (reasonably) going to ignore low-quality content, and perhaps you in the end.

 Many tasks you donât need to ever recall again; you have many SO questions and answers you donât care to look at anymore.
 Next time, start public (e.g. on SO) rather than removing or converting your private technical notes.